How to make up a baby bottle

 Boil 1 litre of freshly-run tap water and leave to cool for no longer than 30 minutes.
 Do not use artificially softened or repeatedly boiled water.

-Measure the required amount of water into a sterilised bottle, following the feeding guide on the pack (see our feeding guide below as an example).
+Measure the required amount of water into a sterilised bottle, following the feeding guide on the pack.

 Using the scoop provided, add the correct number of scoops of powder – one level scoop of powder for each fluid ounce of water (approx. 30 ml).
 Level off the powder with the back of a clean dry knife, but don't press the powder down into the scoop.